zhonghaozhan/zhonghaozhan.github.io/_posts/2018-11-12-a small R function.md

 print(paste0('Fvalue is: ', Fvalue, '; Pvalue is: ', Prvalue, '; df values are: ',df))
 ```

-After getting the ANOVA results, we may want to look at the multiple comparison using TukeyHSD methods.
+After getting the ANOVA results, you may want to look at the multiple comparison using TukeyHSD methods.
 ```{r}
 # TukeyHSD
 multComp <- TukeyHSD(fit)